fansforflorida/qmk_userspace/keyboards/keebio/quefrency/rev3/keymaps/fansforflorida/readme.md

 ## How to Enable QMK Key Cancellation

-First, you will need to check out the Key Cancellation pull request:
+For now, you will need to check out the Key Cancellation pull request:

 ```
 gh pr checkout 24000